Bangkok's Hippest District - ThongLor

 One of the most impressive Japanese restaurants in Thong Lor is called Uomasa.
 This restaurant, which is located at 87 Thonglor Soi 13, offers a wide variety of unique Japanese specialties, including whale and grilled beef tongue.
 If you love raw fish, this restaurant has a great selection.
 Many travel reviewers recommend the edamame beans, the salted firefly squid, and the Nanbanzuke soft-shell crab.
 You can expect to pay around $50 for a decent meal here.

 Another popular Japanese restaurant is called Nirai Kanai.
 This Okinawa-inspired restaurant is actually a chain in Tokyo, and it has two locations in Bangkok.
 The Thong Lor location is located at Thonglor 11.
-Travelers really enjoy the braised pork belly made in the traditional Okinawa fashion.
+Travellers really enjoy the braised pork belly made in the traditional Okinawa fashion.
 If you are into traditional Japanese music, you should stop by this restaurant on a Friday or Saturday night to hear a traditional performance on a shamisen.

 Are you in the mood for some coffee?
 Well, why not stop by Tokyo Cream Café?
 Tokyo Cream Café is yet another Japanese inspired eatery located in Thonglor 13.
 Enjoy a coffee and an ice cream any time of the day at this fashionable café.
 This is a simply lovely place to relax and watch the busy life of Bangkok bustle on by before your very eyes.